 The web of communications infrastructure and capabilities in Multnomah County is wide and deep.
-Multnomah ARES presents itself as a cadre of trained and proficient radio operators that are willing to assist the agencies we serve in the event of any incident that might require communications resources that are beyond those normally required.
-The potential uses for the ARES radio operator are varied, and as such it is impractical to attempt to cover all potential activation procedures down to the minute detail.
+MCARES presents itself as a cadre of trained and proficient radio operators that are willing to assist the agencies we serve in the event of any incident that might require communications resources that are beyond those normally required.
+The potential uses for the MCARES radio operator are varied, and as such it is impractical to attempt to cover all potential activation procedures down to the minute detail.
 This procedure therefore serves as an outline and guide for activation and should be employed when practical.
 Operation of the Radio Amateur Civil Emergency Service (RACES) operating component of this volunteer cadre will be in line with Part 94.407 of the FCC code.
 Any applicable components of this procedure will be adhered to, as well as any additional limitations from those rules and regulations.

-The foremost rule for ARES AROs is that we do not self-deploy.
-When an amateur radio operator becomes aware of an incident that may require additional communications resources for which they may be suited, they are to establish communications from their location with the ARES unit via the Resource Net.
+The foremost rule for MCARES ARROs is that we do not self-deploy.
+When an amateur radio operator becomes aware of an incident that may require additional communications resources for which they may be suited, they are to establish communications from their location with the MCARES unit via the Resource Net.
 Members should double check and make ready their communications equipment, deployment materials and 72 hour go-kits at this time.

-The need for ARES operators should be relayed through the Multnomah County Emergency Manager, the Multnomah County Duty Officer or the Coordination Center Manager at the Multnomah ECC.
-The individual directed, by one of these officials, to activate ARES (the EC or designee) will relay that information to the Resource Net and deploy operators as requested by the Incident Commander (IC).
+The need for MCARES operators should be relayed through the Multnomah County Emergency Manager, the Multnomah County Duty Officer or the Coordination Center Manager at the Multnomah ECC.
+The individual directed, by one of these officials, to activate MCARES (the EC or designated AEC) will relay that information to the Resource Net and deploy operators as requested by the Incident Commander (IC).

-The need for ARES amateur radio operators will be communicated to the membership by:
+The need for MCARES amateur radio operators will be communicated to the membership by:

-- Self Awareness If there is an obvious weather or disaster emergency that could affect communications infrastructure, then the ARES ARO is to check into or establish the Resource Net as appropriate.
+- Self Awareness If there is an obvious weather or disaster emergency that could affect communications infrastructure, then the MCARES ARRO is to check into or establish the Resource Net as appropriate.
 This should occur on the assigned repeater if available, or on an appropriate simplex channel if no repeaters are available.
-Details on this operation can be found in the Activation of the Resource Net section. - Direct Contact In the event that ARES is needed by the county or other requesting party, the EC or designee will contact the team members by their preferred method of direct contact.
-This could be phone, text or email, if available. - Oregon ARES District 1 Net The nightly net at 19:30 will be used as the communication method of last resort for activation of Multnomah ARES.
+Details on this operation can be found in the Activation of the Resource Net section. - Direct Contact In the event that MCARES is needed by the county or other requesting party, the EC or designated AEC will contact the team members by phone, text or email, if available. - Oregon ARES District 1 Net The nightly net at 19:30 will be used as the communication method of last resort for activation of MCARES.